Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 The Castillo De Los Tres Reyes Del Morro is an iconic symbol of Havana’s seagoing past.
 And the fort dates back to the late 16th century.

-The Castillo De Los Tres Reyes Del Morro is best combined with other points of interest on the eastern side of the harbour.
-And the Castillo is best visited at around noon on a clear day or just before sunset for the views it provides over Havana.
+The Castillo De Los Tres Reyes Del Morro is best combined with other points of interest on the eastern side of the harbor.
+And the Castillo is best visited at around noon on a clear day, or just before sunset for the views it provides over Havana.
+It’s free to visit and the views can be enjoyed both day and night.

 Memorial Granma